muratk5n/thirdwave/en/README.md

 ---

-There is one with Hayden Christensenssensensen - before Darth Vader he did bizarre psych triller, and troubled teen roles.
-Then he played the ultimate troubled teen.
+There is one with Hayden Christensenssensensen.
+Before Darth Vader he apparently did bizarre psych triller, and troubled teen roles.
+Then he landed the ultimate troubled teen role.

 ---